 Then find social influencers to share and engage with your content to get your name out there.
 Don’t randomly scour Twitter for prospects.
 Use tools like Social Animal to generate a targeted list of influencers.
 Reach out to these influencers and begin to build an authentic relationship with them.
+Before reaching out over emails, it’s a good idea to check the validity of the email address with the help of an email checker tool.
+Here’s a blog that compares email verification tools.
 Once this is established, you can ask them to share your content (or they may do so freely if you make a really good impression!).

 Over time, track your follower count and your engagements, and most importantly, keep the relationship with influencers going, even if the influencer declines.
 After all, you’re building a brand, so there’s little value in burning bridges.

 And don’t set your campaign goals too high either — be realistic.
 Social outreach can be arduous, and setting unachievable targets that are impossible to meet won’t just leave you feeling frustrated, but will lead to an unnecessary drain on your resources too.

 Social media outreach campaigns require diligent, coordinated efforts running concurrently across a range of platforms.
 Staying on top of each thread can be a strain, particularly as a small business with a limited team.

 But automation can relieve this.
 We are seeing more and more social automation tools pop up that are both effective and, crucially, affordable too.
 Reaching out to influencers and scheduling social posts and direct messages can all be easily automated to save you precious time during your campaigns.